MOQ Beta | Now Open For Developers / Learn More

 Deliver ultra-low latency video and VOD with simpler client server architecture

 MOQ protocol enables real-time streaming with sub-250-millisecond latency and supports both live and non-real-time scenarios such as caching, time-shifted playback, and VOD.
-Media Over QUIC combines the ultra-low latency interactivity of WebRTC, the scalability of HLS/DASH, and the simplicity of a single architecture, all built on a modern transport layer.
+Media over QUIC combines the ultra-low latency interactivity of WebRTC, the scalability of HLS/DASH, and the simplicity of a single architecture, all built on a modern transport layer.

 Industry-Backed Innovation